WellthCare

-Major life events like marriage and divorce trigger a special enrollment period (SEP) under the Affordable Care Act (ACA) and most employer-sponsored health plans.
-This means you don’t have to wait for the annual open enrollment period to make changes to your coverage.
-Understanding these changes is crucial to avoid gaps in coverage, unexpected costs, or missed opportunities to optimize your benefits.
+Major life events like marriage and divorce set off a special enrollment period (SEP) under the Affordable Care Act (ACA) and most employer-sponsored health plans.
+That means you don’t have to wait for the annual open enrollment period to make changes to your coverage.
+But you do have to act fast — missing the window means waiting months.
+Here’s what actually changes and what you need to do.

 How Marriage Affects Your Health Benefits

 Getting married typically opens a 60-day window (the exact length varies by plan and employer) to add your new spouse to your health plan or enroll in a new plan together.
-Here’s what to consider:
+A few things to think through:

 Adding Your Spouse to Your Plan

-• Cost increases: Your premium will likely rise because family coverage (spouse plus dependents) costs more than self-only coverage.
-Some employers charge a flat family rate, while others charge per person.
+• Cost increases: Your premium will likely rise — family coverage (spouse plus dependents) costs more than self-only.
+Some employers charge a flat family rate, others per person.
+Don’t assume the bump is small.

-• Coordination of benefits: If both you and your spouse have employer coverage, you’ll need to decide which plan is primary.
-Typically, the plan of the employee whose birthday comes first in the calendar year is primary for the spouse (the “birthday rule”), but check your plan documents.
+• Coordination of benefits: If both of you have job-based coverage, you’ll need to decide which plan is primary.
+Often the “birthday rule” applies: the plan of the spouse whose birthday comes first in the year pays first.
+But check your plan documents — exceptions happen.

-• Consider your spouse’s plan: Compare deductibles, out-of-pocket maximums, and network providers.
-If one plan offers significantly better coverage for your family’s needs, it may be smarter to both enroll in that plan and drop the other.
+• Compare plans: Compare deductibles, out-of-pocket maximums, and networks.
+If one plan clearly covers your family better, it’s smarter for both of you to enroll in that one and drop the other.

 Keeping Separate Plans